Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 Sessions for "Blind Dog At St.Dunstans" begin

-Caravan are
+Caravan are forced to cancel

-forced to cancel six concerts following equipment theft
+six concerts following equipment theft

-[12] Nelson, Column (cancelled)
+[12] Nelson, Nelson's Column (cancelled)

 [13] Reading, University (cancelled)